Flinders-SoTE-Python-Group/Python/README.md

 # Python for Earth scientists

-Welcome to python for Earth scientists.
+Welcome to Python for Earth scientists.
 This repository will serve as a collection of useful material to get you going in Python.
-A series of *[notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/)* and *scripts* that will allow you to develop your Python skills with a strong leaning to typical tasks required in hydrology/hydrogeology that will expediate some more mundane processes whilst at the same time creating a transparent and repeatable process for future reference.
+A series of *[notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/)* and *scripts* that will allow you to develop your Python skills with a strong leaning to typical tasks required in hydrology/hydrogeology that will expediate some more mundane processes while at the same time creating a transparent and repeatable process for future reference.
 This collection of tutorials and examples of *Python scripts* will include but not be limited to:

 1. input/output
 2. Timeseries data and analysis